manunamz/jekyll-bonsai/_entries/feat.doc.type.book.md

 metaphor::[[digi-gard.plant.type.germ]]

 Book documents are a type of post that discusses a book.
-They display the book's cover and connect to [[feat.doc.type.entry]] via [[feat.doc.fm.tags]].
+They display the book's cover and connect to [[feat.doc.type.entry|entries]] via [[feat.doc.fm.tags]].

 ### Navigate